mimic-sussex/sema/assets/docs/default-livecoding-language.md

 ### The ```\```operator

 Samples are preloaded when the audio engine starts up.
-A list of samples can be found in https://github.com/mimic-sussex/sema/tree/master/assets/samples
+A list of samples can be found [here](load-sound-files).

 Play a sample once with a trigger, using ```\``` followed by the sample name.